- 5-Minute Article

 Another type of insurance to consider is protection against disability.
 What would happen if an illness or accident left you unable to work for an extended period?
 More than 1 in 4 working-age adults can expect to be out of work for at least a year because of a disabling condition before they reach retirement age.7 Disability insurance can replace a portion of your paycheck and is often sold through employers or private insurers.

-In addition, if loved ones depend on you financially, you should consider buying life insurance or increasing your coverage.
-Permanent life insurance policies may even offer the potential to build cash value that you can use for emergencies or expenses such as school tuition.
+In addition, if loved ones depend on you financially, you might consider buying life insurance or increasing your coverage.
+Permanent life insurance policies may even offer the potential to build cash value that you can use for emergencies.

 Achieving financial security after circumstances in life change takes knowledge, determination, and the right support.
 Talk to an advisor to help you navigate financial and insurance decisions so that you can plan confidently for the years ahead.